Michael-Test-Account/godot-open-rts/README.md

  - showcase Godot 4 capabilities in terms of developing RTS games
  - provide an open-source project template for creating RTS games
  - educate game creators on creating RTS game mechanics
+ - Can you believe, to trigger another build?

 ## Features